-An increasing number of therapists are now seeing clients face to face at the centre.
+Currently therapists at the centre are now seeing clients face to face if required.
 At all times counselling will adhere to government guidelines regarding social distancing and hygiene recommendations.
 A copy of these guidelines will be made a available to clients when they first visit the centre.

 If preferred clients and children can still be referred for remote counselling via telephone or video conferencing.